 Students are held to the same compliance standards as other Arkansas Virtual Academy students.
 Being that students must be compliant with daily login attendance, completing assignments in a timely manner, attending required sessions by any teacher/flex teacher/interventionist, and timely communication with flex teacher and content teachers in timely manner.
 If students do not meet requirements, they will be issued a Non-Compliance Warning #1 and the student will be required to attend 'Back-on-Track' sessions for 2 weeks of class connects.
-If no improvement is made a Non-Compliance Warning #2 will be issued and the student will be required to attend 'Back-on-Track' sessions for 2 weeks and the student will be required to attend 'Back-on-Track' sessions for 2 weeks of class connects.
-If no improvement is made a Non-Compliance Warning #2 will be issued and the student will be required to attend 'Back-on-Track' sessions for 2 weeks of class connects.
 If no improvement is made a Non-Compliance Warning #2 will be issued and the student will be required to attend 'Back-on-Track' sessions for 2 weeks of class connects.
 If no improvement is made a Non-Compliance #1 is issued and the student is removed from Flex.
 The student will be placed in a regular classroom for extra support to get back on track.